mazong1123/coreclrcodebook/src/gc/README.md

 ## Main Process

-Let's start with a simpliest console app:
+Let's start with a simple console app:

 ```csharp
 using System;